Ntsekees/Nahaiwa/grammar/src/morphology/roles/other-roles.md

 ```
   ┌───────────────
   │ ◆ Ici̋ tayakóyu ñaʼáı tayaƛúrı.
-  │ ❖ ASR.SEN-√is_one  INTR-DEF-INTR-√dog  EAPCZ-√and
+  │ ❖ ASR.SEN-√is_one  NTR-DEF-NTR-√dog  EAPCZ-√and
-  │   INTR-DEF-INTR-√cat
+  │   NTR-DEF-NTR-√cat
   │ ➥ Both the dog and the cat are one/single.
   └─
 ```
 ```
   ┌───────────────
   │ ◆ Ici̋ tayakóyu (ñaʼáı) hurú tayaƛúrı.
-  │ ❖ ASR.SEN-√is_one  INTR-DEF-INTR-√dog  (EAPCZ-√and)
+  │ ❖ ASR.SEN-√is_one  NTR-DEF-NTR-√dog  (EAPCZ-√and)
-  │   COO-√are_two INTR-DEF-INTR-√cat
+  │   COO-√are_two NTR-DEF-NTR-√cat
   │ ➥ The dog is one, and the cats are two.
   └─
 ```